Bethesda Robbery Lawyer

 - Taking some action to make it unlikely that the owner will regain the property

-Possible Penalties for a Robbery Conviction
+Potential Penalties for Robbery

 For example, armed robbery or attempted armed robbery occurs when individuals use dangerous weapons in the commission of the offense or represent to others that they possess dangerous weapons during the offense.
 According to Md.
 Code, Crim.
 Law § 3-403, armed robbery or attempted armed robbery is also a felony offense that may result in a prison sentence of up to 20 years.

-The offense becomes armed carjacking when individuals use or display a gun or some other type of dangerous weapon in order to carry out the offense.
+The offense becomes armed carjacking when individuals use or display a gun or some other type of dangerous weapon to carry out the offense.
 Whether armed or not, carjacking is a felony offense that can result in a potential 30-year prison sentence.

-Consult with a Bethesda Robbery Attorney Today
+Let a Bethesda Robbery Attorney Assist You